 See our contribution guidelines if you want to work with us.

-We also originated the HTTP/3 RFC, a mapping of HTTP semantics to QUIC.
-Ongoing work has now transferred back to the HTTP WG.
+We originated the HTTP/3 and QPACK RFCs.
+Ownership of these drafts has now transferred back to the HTTP WG.

 There are a range of implementations.
 Some focus on providing features of the core protocol, while some also include support for in-progress extensions.